 - Drug Target Interaction: Enzymes as drug targets, Receptors as drug targets.

-- Cleansing Agents: Soaps, Synthetic Detergents.
+- Cleansing Agents: Soaps and Synthetic Detergents.

 Subtopics of Class 12 Chemistry Chapter 16 – Chemistry in Everyday Life

-- Drugs and their Classification
+- Drugs and Their Classification

 - Drug-Target Interaction